amadzuki/saikou/README.md

-# Saigo no Azobu
+# Saikou

-Saigo no Azobu is a special project on Azobu Mentorship program.
+This is a special project on Azobu Mentorship program.

 ---